HarDhillon/Cs50x-Course-/README.md

-# Cs50xbackup
+# Cs50x

-Backups of any cs50x code written
+Codes that were written as part of the Harvard University CS50x course.

 The code may contain frequent comments, this is simply to refresh myself with what was written if I ever wanted to look over the code again.